·

 FAQs

-Not necessarily.
-If you’re starting, you’ll need some basics: clean jars, lids, a canning pot, and a rack to keep the jars from touching the bottom of the pot.
+You’ll need some basics: clean Mason jars with lids and rings, a canning pot, and a rack to keep the jars from touching the bottom of the pot.
 A jar lifter is also really helpful.
 As you get into canning more, you might want to invest in a few other tools, but these basics will get you started.

 Generally, regular granulated sugar works for most jam recipes.
 Some canners use low-sugar or no-sugar pectin to make lower-sugar jams, but it’s best to follow the recipe since jams rely on the right balance of fruit, sugar, and pectin to set properly.

 To sterilize jars, wash them in hot, soapy water or run them through the dishwasher.
 Then, place them in a pot of boiling water for about 10 minutes.
-Alternatively, place them in the oven at 225°F for about 20 minutes.
-Keep them warm until ready to fill them; adding hot contents to cool jars can cause breakage.
+Keep them warm until you’re ready to fill them; adding hot contents to cool jars can cause breakage.

 After filling your jars, gently run a non-metallic spatula or a small plastic knife around the inside of the jar to release any trapped air bubbles.
 This step is important because bubbles can affect the quality of the seal and may lead to spoilage.